-The majority of permitted dwellings that have not commenced construction relate to the partially completed Stocking Wood Development and a large residential scheme on adjacent lands to the south that has yet to commence construction (Ballycullen Partnership Site).
-The original permission for the Stocking Wood development is due to expire in September 2015 and the adjacent Ballycullen Partnership permission expires in January 2014.
+The majority of permitted dwellings that have not commenced construction relate to the partially completed Stocking Wood Development and a large residential scheme on adjacent lands to the south (Ballycullen Partnership Site).
+The original permission for the Stocking Wood development is due to expire in September 2015 and the adjacent Ballycullen Partnership permission expired in January 2014.
 Approximately 100 dwellings have been permitted (under Part 8 permission) around the Stocking Hill Traveller Accommodation Site.